Who Are We?

 This effort is part of our state's initiative to award Competency-Based Credits to students who have developed language proficiency outside the usual classroom setting.

-2014 WAFLT Award Recipients were recognized in an evening awards reception at the fall conference at the Yakima Center Red Lion.
+2014 WAFLT Award Recipients were recognized in an evening awards reception at the fall conference at the Vancouver Hilton Hotel and Convention Center.
 Congratulations to them all!

 Creative Innovation--Lynn Johnston, Inspirational Leadership--Yoshitaka Inoue, ISE Language Matters--Brenda Gaver, WAFLT Teacher of the Year--Nora Hallett, and Public Awareness--Charlyn Dalvit.

 Nominations for the 2015 WAFLT Awards are now open.
 See the description and criteria for each award on the Awards and Grants section of this website.

 WAFLT Office: (360) 709-0202, Mailing address: 1329 11th CT SW, Olympia, WA 98502